osquery/osquery/docs/wiki/installation/cli-flags.md

 `--numeric_monitoring_plugins=filesystem`

-Coma separated numeric monitoring plugins.
+Comma separated numeric monitoring plugins.
 By default there is only one - filesystem.

 `--numeric_monitoring_pre_aggregation_time=60`